-The FundAction Facilitation Group as of November 2018 (and a bit of history)
+The FundAction Facilitation Group - a bit of history

-The first Facilitation Group (FG) of FundAction (FA) was set up in May 2017 for the period of one year, and was nominated from the first individuals present at the first FA meetings in Seville, Spain (December 2016) and La Bergerie, Villarceaux, France (February 2017).
-This first FG worked together to turn the idea of a participatory fund and platform into reality, guided by the decisions made at these first meetings.
-In this manner, they worked towards the setting up of FundAction from May to September 2017, as well as towards the first Rethink grants that followed that in November.
-The FG consisted of nine members, with seven activist representatives and two foundation (funder) representatives.
+The first Facilitation Group (FG) of FundAction (FA) was set up in May 2017 for the period of one year, and was nominated from the first individuals present at the first FA meetings in Seville, Spain (December 2016) and La Bergerie, Villarceaux, France (February 2017) with seven activist representatives and one foundation (funder) representative:

 - Lucas Tello